-As an artist with professional training, I teach the various art techniques that I have become proficient at to novices and advanced students alike.
-My courses are very reasonably priced.
+As an artist with professional training, I teach the various art techniques to both novices and advanced students alike.
 My studio houses a large printing press and classes include inks, painting materials, brushes or other tools specific to the midium.

 Courses for beginners through advanced...